|

 before it is pure

 delight.
-Ecstacy even.
+Ecstasy even.

 Most often, it is a